CloudWatch Logs Cost Calculator

 Peak High Same policy Incident queries

-• Validate retention days per log group and ensure defaults are not "forever".
+• Validate retention per log group and review whether recurring dashboards are causing most of the scan behavior.

 Example scenario